bumbeishvili/covid19-daily-data/README.md

 Recovery information is very important, because we can calculate active cases based on it and  check progress of disease in the world.

+Several days later,  they started recording recovered data again on world scale, but because of so many unreliable modifications, I think, I will be sticking to own data fetching.

 ## How